PigeonProtocolConsortium/pigeon-spec/README.md

 The **protocol** is a document that specifies a set of guidelines that implementors must follow when authoring a Pigeon Protocol implementation.
 Analogy: HTTP is a protocol.
 [RFC 2616](https://tools.ietf.org/html/rfc2616) is its specification.

-An **implementation** is a software library (not an application) that implements the Pigeon protocol specification.
+An **implementation** is a software library (not an application for end users) that implements the Pigeon protocol specification.
 Example: HTTP is a protocol.
 LibCurl and LibHTTP are HTTP implementations.

 An **application** is software that uses a Pigeon Protocol implementation, possibly augmenting the protocol with additional functionality.
 Example: HTTP is a protocol.
 Netscape Navigator is an HTTP application.